RyanVNgo/RyanVNgo.github.io/_projects/SRNAFNet.md

 priority: 2
 github: https://github.com/RyanVNgo/NAFNet-SISR
 blip: >
-    SRNAFNet is a Single-Image Super-Resolution CNN Based on the NAFNet intra-block architecture.
+    SRNAFNet is a Single-Image Super-Resolution CNN based on the NAFNet intra-block architecture.
 ---